WindowsNT/asm/Readme.md

 ## Instructions
 1. Put flat assembler (https://flatassembler.net/) to the path, or edit build.bat to include a path.
-2. In Project Properties -> Debugger, configure bochs/vmware path as needed.
+2. In Project Properties -> Debugger, configure bochs/vmware path as needed, also edit startvbox.bat

-Build and run, it will automatically start bochs/vmware with the included FreeDOS image.
+Build and run, it will automatically start bochs/vmware/virtualbox with the included FreeDOS image.
 It will create a CD-ROM as D: and you can run it.